 We prefer candidates who intend to improve their French language skills.

 The application process is administered by the Council for International Exchange of Scholars.
-For further information and to apply, please consult the IIE's program page.
+For further information and to apply, please consult IIE's program pages.

 If you have not already established ties with a host institution in the region and are planning to solicit the required letter of invitation, click here for an electronic letter in PDF format from the Franco-American Commission explaining to potential hosts what the program is, how it is funded, and what the requirements for hosting institutions would be.

 Contact person: Charlotte Goodwin, Program Officer - US Grantees, Franco-American Commission for Educational Exchange, (0033) 1 44 14 53 64, firstname.lastname@example.org

 Hauts de France is made up of Nord-Pas-de-Calais and Picardie.
 Major cities include Lille, Amiens, and Roubaix.